Zbee/UserSystem/README.md

  expiration dates.

-* Can easily be configured (through the straight-forward configuration file) to use an AES-compliant encryption system for emails and IPs that are stored with the user.
+* Can easily be configured (through the straight-forward configuration file) to use an AES-compliant encryption system for IPs that are stored with the user.

 * Has a very simple 2Step Authentication system that will delay login of users with it activated and require them to follow a link in an email sent to them,